siddharthgupta5/Cplusplus_Assignment/README.md

 ./websocket BTC-PERPETUAL
 ```

-This will connect to the Deribit WebSocket API and stream real-time order book data for the specified instrument.
+It will connect to the Deribit WebSocket API and stream real-time order book data for the specified instrument.

 ## File Structure

 - `main.cpp`: Contains the REST API client implementation and command-line interface.
 - `websocket.cpp`: Contains the WebSocket client implementation.

-## Contributing

-Contributions are welcome!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

-## License

-This project is licensed under the [MIT License](LICENSE).